top of page

 Assault, Sexual/Battery

 It is illegal to commit sexual assault or battery upon others while at the Life House Youth Center.
-The
+The local Police Department will be notified and all applicable state and federal laws will be enforced.

 Bicycles